mikkohei13/havistin2/readme.md

 Redeploy from Google Console (https://console.cloud.google.com/run) if you want to set more options there.

+Some pages under havistin.biomi.org are fetched regularly using Google Cloud Scheduler, to clear caches.

 ## Google Cloud Run notes:

 Three ways to handle secrets: